MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-plan-configuration-profile.md

 ✔️ **Connect wirelessly**

-As end users work from different mobile devices, they can use the Wi-Fi profile to wirelessly and securely connect to your organization's network.
+As end users work from different mobile devices, they can use the Wi-Fi profile to wirelessly, and securely connect to your organization's network.

 The profile includes the Wi-Fi configuration settings that automatically connect to your network and/or SSID (service set identifier).
 End users don't have to manually configure their Wi-Fi settings.